eXolnet/laravel4-instruments/README.md

 # Laravel4 Instruments

-This project aim to easily add metric tracking to your Laravel 4 applications.
+This project aims to easily add metric tracking to your Laravel 4 applications.
 Three drivers are currently supported: StatsD, Log and Null.
 The following metrics are currently tracked:

 * Request
 * Response